AbdElrahmanMostafaRifaat1432/AI_9months_scholarship/web scrabing/README.md

 # Webscrabing
-this folder is used for webscrabing projects That I have made it contains amazon webscrabing and webscrabing from other sources also like box office mojo and saving data to a csv file to deal with it after scrabing
+This folder is used for webscrabing projects That I have made It contains webscrabing from amazon and box office mojo using selenium and saving data to a csv file to deal with it after scrabing

+It also contains webscrabing using BeautifulSoup from youm7.com